If you’ve already planted okra or are thinking about it, deciding what to grow beside it is very important.

 How to Store Okra

 If you want to make sure your harvested crop stays fresh for longer, it’s best to store okra in the vegetable crisper in the refrigerator.
-However, put them in a perforated plastic bag before placing them inside.
+However, put it in a perforated plastic bag before placing it inside the fridge.

-Okra also freezes well if stored properly; just be sure to blanch it before freezing so it stays fresher longer.
+Okra also freezes well if appropriately stored; just be sure to blanch it before freezing so it stays fresh longer.

 If you don’t want to refrigerate your okra, make sure to use it within two or three days for the best results.